Your search returned no hits.

 Logging in to the control panel (cPanel)

 The account information for your web hosting solution was sent to you by email to the address you specified when ordering.
 All of the required information for logging in to the control panel is found in this email.
-You can also login to the control panel through the client portal.
+You can also login to the control panel through the client portal as shown in How do I log into cPanel?.

 Until the domain has been registered/transferred, you must use the following addresses for logging in to the control panel: